Spectroscopic failures in photometric redshift calibration: cosmological biases and survey requirements: Spectroscopic selection matching

 Following standard neural network procedure, we split the spectroscopic sample into two parts (of equal size), the training and validation samples.
 As described in Appendix \ref{sec:neunet}, we use the $griz$ magnitudes as the inputs for the neural network, which then outputs an estimate for $Q$.
 For simplicity, we only perform a single neural net run, though the average of multiple runs is expected to yield best results.

 After the neural net run converges, we apply the best-fit function to the complete spectroscopic sample and to the photometric sample to obtain estimates of the Q coefficient, hereafter ${{\rm Q}_{\rm est}}$, for all the galaxies.
+Note that ${{\rm Q}_{\rm est}}$ is continuous, whereas Q is discrete.

-For the fiducial simulation - with 16200 secs exposures, 5 combined rvsao runs, the distribution of $Q-{{\rm Q}_{\rm est}}$ distribution has dispersion of $\sim 0.7$.
-For the 48600 secs exposures scenario, the dispersion is $\sim 0.6$.
-For all cases, the mean of the distributions is less than $10^{-5}$.
+The matching between Q and $\qest$ is very good for the ${\rm Q}=4$ galaxies.
+For the 16200 sec exposures, the $\sse$ width of the ${\rm Q}- \qest$ distribution is 0.05, and only $15\%$ of the galaxies with ${\rm Q}=4$ have $|{\rm Q}- \qest|>0.5$.
+The matching is less accurate for the galaxies for the lower Q, with the worst case being the ${\rm Q}=3$ sample, for which $\sse=0.88$.
+Interestingly, the redshift success statistics for the Q-selected sample are very similar to those of a $\qest$ selected sample.
+Most importantly, the spectroscopic success rate increases monotonically with $\qest$ (not shown), making it an accurate classifier of redshift confidence.
+We leave more detailed comparisons between Q and $\qest$ for future work.

 We apply cuts on $\qest=1.5$, 2.5, and 3.5 to both spectroscopic and photometric samples.
 With the 16200 sec exposures, the corresponding True SSR for the galaxy samples is 0.996, 0.978 and 0.914, respectively, with a corresponding fraction of objects relative to the total of 0.463, 0.586 and 0.751 in the three cases.
 For the 48600 sec exposures, we find True SSRs of 0.996, 0,978 and 0.936 respectively, with corresponding fractions of objects retained of 0.655, 0.808 and 0.960.